Explore sales analyst certification options and learn why earning one or more of these credentials can help boost your career.

 Cost: $895 [3]

-Requirements: Complete daily training modules for 45 days straight and earn an 80 percent or higher on the exam
+Requirements: Complete daily training modules for 45 days and earn an 80 percent or higher on the exam

 If you're considering moving into a leadership position, earning a CPSL credential can help you cultivate the necessary leadership skills.
 Throughout training for the certification, you’ll learn how to lead and empower sales teams, cultivate habits for sales success, and develop various communication techniques to inspire high-performance sales professionals.